Student Data and Privacy

 Depending upon the particular educational technology being used, our District may need to collect different types of student data, which is then shared with educational technology vendors through their online sites, services, and/or applications.
 Under SOPPA, educational technology vendors are prohibited from selling or renting a student’s information or from engaging in targeted advertising using a student’s information.
 Such vendors may only disclose student data for K-12 school purposes and other limited purposes permitted under the law.

-A published list of agreements and data elements are available for review at the T.F.
+A published list of agreements and data elements for approved resources are available for review at the T.F.
 District 215 Data Privacy website.

 Parents/Guardians are entitled to: (1) inspect and review his/her child’s covered information; (2) request electronic or paper copies of his/her child’s covered information and (3) request corrections to his/her child’s inaccurate covered information under SOPPA.
 Submit any such requests in writing to email@example.com.